 Quick Gist: Butterbur’s anti-inflammatory and anti-allergen activity can help mitigate causes of a migraine as well as other conditions that are associated with a migraine.

-Is Butterbur safe for use in migraine therapy?
+Is Butterbur safe for use in migraine treatment?

 Apart from the beneficial active ingredients found in butterbur, there are certain agents called pyrrolizidine alkaloids which may cause safety concerns.